 Campers will enjoy recreational time in the pool as well as basic stroke development with our swim instructor in our beautiful outdoor pool.
-Campers third grade and up will also enjoy canoeing on Lake Brantley.
+Campers third grade and up will also enjoy Kayak lessons.
 All water activities are under the supervision of experienced and certified lifeguards.
 Safety is our primary concern.

 Children are encouraged to develop their own sense of creativity by working in a variety of mediums.
 Age-appropriate activities include: painting, drawing, clay sculpting, bead work, wood assemblage and multi-media collage, and more.
 Children enjoy the music experience through dance, limbo, rhythm instruments, karaoke and games.

 Campers will enjoy our beautiful STEAM lab while learning coding and working with our robots.
 There will be many activities to challenge their minds with hands on learning and discovery.

 |1 - Theme-Mad Scientist